arnabpune/SPOTLIGHT/README.md

 - `Strategy_Restrain`: Restrain the molecule?
 (Yes/No).
 Setting this to No will disable restraining the ligand growth and can cause trailing parts in the ligand that do not directly interact with the protein.
 It might still be useful to disable it for cases where the active site is too vague.
 - `SourceFolder`: Path to the spotlight\_data folder provided here.
 - `Optimize`: Perform a quick gradient descent optimization after each ligand is generated (Yes/No)

+## Training your own model
+SPOTLIGHT uses the [PyTorch C++ API](https://pytorch.org/docs/stable/cpp_index.html).
+You can find our current implementations of simple models at `./dnv/support/mytorch.h`<br/>
+You can implement your own models by extending this header file and recompiling after editing the `spotlight_pt_port/prodvac_pytorch_trainable.cpp` file to load and run your model.
+Remember to then include this implementation in all other CPP files for final execution.<br/>
+Once you put in your model, you can run it by running:
+- `./prodvacPT_trainable mol_size num_mols mol_count`